Chien-Ming Wang: National baseball team

 Wang pitched for the Chinese Taipei national baseball team in the 2002 Asian Games.
 In 2004, as the ace of the staff, Wang led Taiwan to the 2004 Olympic Games in Athens.
 Against Australia, he allowed just three hits with no walks, and at one point retired nine batters in a row, to earn the win.
 He also limited Japan to just five hits in the first six innings.

 After being called up to the American major leagues, Wang was idolized in Taiwan where all of his games were televised nationwide, many on public big screens to large audiences.
 Because of this popularity, he was named one of the Time 100 for 2007.

 At the 2013 World Baseball Classic, Wang started for the Taiwan team's opener against Australia and threw 6 shut out innings for the win.
 In the second round, Wang pitched six impressive scoreless innings against Japan, but was left with a no-decision when Japan rallied to win in the 10th inning.

 Coaching career

 Wang joined the Fubon Guardians of Taiwan's Chinese Professional Baseball League in June 2018 as a guest coach.
 He remained with the team through the 2019 season.
 In 2020, Wang became the pitching coach for the CTBC Brothers, and focused particularly on pitching prospects on the Brothers' farm team.
 During the offseason in 2021, the Brothers announced that Wang had signed a new contract, and agreed to remain with the team as coach for three years.

+On May 10, 2023, Wang shifted from the farm team pitching coach to the main team pitching coach.